articulate/dependabot-local/Readme.md

 # Dependabot local

 ## Description
-This is a utility that can be used to combine multiple dependabot Pull Requests into one Pull Request.
+This is a utility that can be used to combine multiple dependabot pull requests into one pull request.
 Unfortunately this functionality is not yet built into dependabot, but has been requested so hopefully someday soon we won't need this utility. :)